Mark Hilton (rugby league): International honours

 Mark Hilton won caps for England while at Warrington in 1995 against France (interchange/substitute), and in 1999 against France (interchange/substitute).

 Club career

 Mark Hilton made his début for Warrington on Saturday 18 December 1993, and he played his last match for Warrington on Saturday 15 July 2006.

 Outside of rugby league

-As of 2016, Mark Hilton teaches mathematics at Beamont Collegiate Academy, Warrington, having previously taught at Maghull High School, Merseyside.
+Hilton retired from rugby league in 2006 to begin a teaching career.
+As of 2016, he teaches mathematics at Beamont Collegiate Academy, Warrington, having previously taught at Maghull High School, Merseyside.